ogemarques/matlab-experiment-manager-skin-lesion-classification/README.md

 ## Experiment objective
 To test the best combination of pretrained deep learning model and optimizer for a binary (*malignant* or *benign*) skin lesion classification task using transfer learning.

-## Common components:
+## Common components
 ### Dataset
-Annotated images [1] from the [ISIC 2016](https://challenge.isic-archive.com/data) challenge, Task 3 (Lesion classification) dataset, consisting of 900 dermoscopic lesion images in JPEG format for training and validation, distributed in two classes (727 images were labeled as ‘benign’, 173 as ‘malignant’) plus 379 test images of the exact same format as the training data, and associated ground truth for all images.
+Annotated images<sup>[1](#myfootnote1)</sup> from the [ISIC 2016](https://challenge.isic-archive.com/data) challenge, Task 3 (Lesion classification) dataset, consisting of 900 dermoscopic lesion images in JPEG format for training and validation, distributed in two classes (727 images were labeled as ‘benign’, 173 as ‘malignant’) plus 379 test images of the exact same format as the training data, and associated ground truth for all images.

-### Common hyperparameters:
+### Common hyperparameters
 - Dataset partition (e.g., 70% for training, 30% for validation)
 - Loss function
 - Mini-batch size